What is a 40-Year Recertification?

-- Professional Engineers (any building).
+- Professional Engineers (any structure).

 - Registered Architects (limited scope).

-What is the process?
+What is the process for 40 Year Certification?

-- Professional Engineer will attest the results in a report to the best of their knowledge, belief and professional judgment and based on the conditions observed.
+- Engineer will attest the results in a report to the best of their knowledge, belief and professional judgment and based on the conditions observed.